About

 He has taught courses at East Los Angeles College, USC, and Whittier College, and has contributed to Aperture, ARTFORUM, Contemporary Art Review Los Angeles, KCET Artbound, and several exhibition catalogues.

 Valencia was born in Orange County, California and raised in a Mexican and Chicano household.
-His family history in Orange and the El Modena barrio dates back to the early 1900s and continues to inspire his passion for uplifting underrepresented histories and communities in California and beyond.
+His family history in Orange and the El Modena barrio dates back to the early 1900s and continues to inspire his passion for uplifting underrepresented histories and communities in Southern California and beyond.

 He holds a Master’s degree from USC and a Bachelor’s degree from California State University, Fullerton.